sebastus/Curtain-Wall-Modules/trust-group/README.md

 This module is the starting point for all Curtain Wall environments.
 So what is a trust-group (tg) anyway?

 A trust-group is a security and identity boundary established by a resource group, managed identity, virtual network and a key vault.
-It could have been called resource group, but that term is overloaded and trivializes the import of the module.

 There may be many trust-groups in an environment.
 They may all have a virtual network and those networks may be peered to another vnet.
 This is to say that hub-and-spoke networking is supported.

 The standard trust-group resources are as follows:

 ## Mandatory but may be ingested
-* resource group
+* Resource group
-* user assigned managed identity
+* User assigned managed identity
 * Key vault
 * Virtual network
 * Well known subnets* + associated NSG's